NetserviceLab/threewp_broadcast/readme.txt

 == Changelog ==

 = 19.x 2015xxxx =
-* New: Blacklist and protect list now apply to all custom fields, not just internals.
-The whitelist still only applies to internal fields.
+* New: Custom field handling has been simplified.
+The "broadcast internal field" setting has been removed and the blacklist, whitelist and protect list now apply to all fields.

+If you do not wish the internal custom fields (the ones that start with an underscore) to be broadcasted, check that you now have _* in the blacklist.

+Custom fields are now handled in this order: first check the blacklist, if blacklisted checked the whitelist.

+The protect list is applied to the surviving custom fields specified to be protected.

 * Fix: Reload broadcast data upon switching blogs during broadcasting.
 This is probably the cause of half-linked children when broadcasting is interrupted or queued.
 * Code: More debug info.
 Custom field lists are dumped.
 * Updated .pot file for translations.